 - Change the tag to:

 Failure to complete these final steps will result in blank data being returned from OpenHardwareMonitorLib.dll.
-Unfortunately, I made this mistake in my project and spent ages debugging.
+Unfortunately, I made this mistake in my project and spent ages debugging it.

 Example Code: OpenHardwareMonitorLib.dll and C#